Denmark Vesey: Planning

 Even after gaining his freedom, Vesey continued to identify and socialize with many slaves.
 He became increasingly set on helping his new friends break from the bonds of slavery.
-In 1819, Vesey became inspired by the congressional debates over the status of Missouri, and how it should be admitted to the Union, since slavery appeared to be under attack.
+In 1819, Vesey became inspired by the congressional debates over the status of the Missouri Territory and how it should be admitted to the United States since slavery appeared to be under attack.

-Vesey developed followers among the mostly enslaved blacks in the Second Presbyterian Church and then the independent AME African Church.
-The latter's congregation represented more than 10% of the blacks in the city.
+Vesey developed followers among the mostly enslaved Black people in the Second Presbyterian Church and then the independent AME African Church.
+The latter's congregation represented more than 10% of the Black people in the city.
 They resented the harassment by city officials.
 Economic conditions in the Charleston area became difficult since an economic decline affected the city.
-In the year of 1821, Vesey and a few slaves began to conspire and plan a revolt.
-In order for the revolt to be successful, Vesey had to recruit others and strengthen his army.
+In 1821, Vesey and a few slaves began to conspire and plan a revolt.
+For the revolt to be successful, Vesey had to recruit others and strengthen his army.
 Because Denmark Vesey was a lay preacher, when he had recruited enough followers, he would review plans of the revolt with his followers at his home during religious classes.
-Vesey inspired slaves by connecting their potential freedom to the biblical story of the Exodus, and God's delivery of the children of Israel from Egyptian slavery.
+Vesey inspired slaves by connecting their potential freedom to the biblical story of the Exodus, God's delivery of the children of Israel from Egyptian slavery.

 In his 50s, Vesey was a well-established carpenter with his own business.
-He reportedly planned the insurrection to take place on Bastille Day, July 14, 1822.
+He reportedly planned the insurrection on Bastille Day, July 14, 1822.
 This date was notable in association with the French Revolution, whose victors had abolished slavery in Saint-Domingue.
-News of the plan was said to be spread among thousands of blacks throughout Charleston and for tens of miles through plantations along the Carolina coast.
-(Both the city and county populations were majority black; Charleston in 1820 had a population of 14,127 blacks and 10,653 whites.)
-Within the black population was a growing upper class of free people of color or mulattos, some of whom were slaveholders.
-Vesey generally aligned with slaves.
+News of the plan was said to be spread among thousands of Black people throughout Charleston and for tens of miles through plantations along the Carolina coast.
+(Both the city and county populations were majority black; Charleston in 1820 had a population of 14,127 Black people and 10,653 white people.)
+Within the black population was a growing upper class of free people of color or mulattos, some of whom were slave-holders.

-Vesey held numerous secret meetings and eventually gained the support of both slaves and free blacks throughout the city and countryside who were willing to fight for their freedom.
-He was said to organize thousands of slaves who pledged to participate in his planned insurrection.
+Vesey held numerous secret meetings and eventually gained the support of both enslaved and free Black people throughout the city and countryside who were willing to fight for their freedom.
+He was said to have organized thousands of slaves who pledged to participate in his planned insurrection.
 By using intimate family ties between those in the countryside and the city, Vesey created an extensive network of supporters.

-His plan was first, to make a coordinated attack on the Charleston Meeting Street Arsenal.
+His plan was first to make a coordinated attack on the Charleston Meeting Street Arsenal.
 Once they secured these weapons, these Freedom Fighters planned to commandeer ships from the harbor and sail to Haiti, possibly with Haitian help.
-Vesey and his followers also planned to kill white slaveholders throughout the city, as had been done in Haiti, and liberate the slaves.
-According to records of the French Consulate in Charleston, his group was reported to have numerous members who were "French Negroes," slaves brought from Saint-Domingue by refugee masters.
+Vesey and his followers also planned to kill white slave-owners throughout the city, as had been done in Haiti, and liberate the slaves.
+According to records of the French Consulate in Charleston, his group was reported to have numerous members who were "French Negroes," slaves brought from Saint-Domingue by refugee slave-holders.